-The CLEP program’s test development process is informed by the conviction that the exams must be rigorous and relevant to their respective disciplines.
+The CLEP program's test development process is informed by the conviction that the exams must be rigorous and relevant to their respective disciplines.
 More than 600 college faculty members from all regions of the U.S. contribute to developing the CLEP exams and establishing test standards.
-Each exam has a standing test development committee that consists of three or four faculty members, each of whom teaches the relevant course and oversees ongoing test development.
-This committee reviews and shapes exam questions and specifications on a regular basis.
+Each exam is developed by a standing test development committee of college faculty members.

-The process is supported by scientific validation and empirical evidence at every step, from test development through administration and scoring.
+The test development process is supported by scientific validation and empirical evidence at every step, from test development through test administration and scoring.
 Therefore, CLEP exams undergo two dozen reviews and quality assurance tests before they are released for public use.

 The first step in the construction of a CLEP exam is a curriculum survey, which provides test developers with information about current college curricula in specific subject areas and recent trends in the field.
-This is used to develop test content specifications.
-The surveys are conducted approximately every five years, depending on the discipline.
+This survey is used to develop and update test content specifications.
+The surveys are conducted periodically on college faculty nationwide.

 Specifically, our curriculum surveys gather the following information: